Signal

 It is a clue about where capital still finds housing deliverable enough to back.

 In volatile conditions, capital does not simply chase demand.
+It chases combinations of:

 - planning confidence